Alvearie/hri-mgmt-api/docker/README.md

  1. sets some environment variables
  1. logs into the IBM Cloud CLI
  1. calls `elastic.sh`
  1. calls `appid.sh`
  1. calls `deploy.sh`

 `elastic.sh` turns off automatic index creation and sets the default template for batch indexes.
 These are idempotent actions, so they can be executed multiple times.

-`appid.sh` creates HRI application as well as HRI Consumer and HRI Data Integrator roles in AppId.
+`appid.sh` creates HRI and HRI Internal applications and HRI Internal, HRI Consumer, and HRI Data Integrator roles in AppId.

 `deploy.sh` deploys the Management API to IBM Functions and runs smoke tests (by calling the health check endpoint).